Search and Rescue New Initiatives Fund

 Payment will be issued to reimburse the recipient for incurred expenditures.
 The funding agreement will detail the reporting and payment schedules requirements.
 Payments are made via electronic transfers.

 What if I spend less or more than expected?

 Reimbursements will only be made for eligible expenditures.
 Any unspent funds will be reallocated to other SAR NIF projects.
-Requests for additional project funds will be considered only under exceptional circumstances and will be considered on a case-by-case basis.
+Requests for additional project funds will be considered only under exceptional circumstances and on a case-by-case basis.

 Can we purchase new equipment with SAR NIF funds?